Acute kidney injury means that your kidneys have suddenly stopped working as well as they used to.

 How is acute kidney injury diagnosed?

-What happens to the kidneys after the injury?
+What happens to my kidneys after the injury?

 The following links provide further information on acute kidney injury.
 Be aware that websites from other countries may contain information that differs from New Zealand recommendations.